 - a.
-Development in flood prone areas, including areas of special flood hazard, shall: - (1) Be designed or modified and adequately anchored to prevent flotation (excluding floating piers and docks), collapse or lateral movement resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - (2) Use construction materials that are resistant to flood damage; - (3) Use construction methods and practices that will minimize flood damage; and - (4) Use electrical, heating, ventilation, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during flooding conditions. - b.
+Development in flood prone areas, including areas of special flood hazard, must be reasonably safe from flooding and must: - (1) Be designed or modified and adequately anchored to prevent flotation (excluding floating piers and docks), collapse or lateral movement resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - (2) Use construction materials that are resistant to flood damage; - (3) Use construction methods and practices that will minimize flood damage; and - (4) Use electrical, heating, ventilation, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located to prevent water from entering or accumulating within the components during flooding conditions. - b.
 Water Supply.
-All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the systems. - c.
+All new and replacement water supply systems must be designed to minimize or eliminate infiltration of flood waters into the systems. - c.
 Sanitary Sewage Systems.
-All new and replacement sanitary sewage systems shall be designed and located to minimize or eliminate infiltration of flood waters into the system and discharges from the system into flood waters.
+All new and replacement sanitary sewage systems must be designed and located to minimize or eliminate infiltration of flood waters into the system and discharges from the system into flood waters.